What Is The Nearest Cent

 • Bias in Rounding: Certain rounding methods, like consistently rounding down, can create a systematic bias, potentially leading to unfairness or inaccurate representations.

 • Inconsistency in Rounding: Using different rounding methods within a single calculation or system can lead to confusion and inaccuracies.
-Maintaining consistency is paramount.
+Maintaining consistency is essential.

 Frequently Asked Questions (FAQ):